 Stay up-to-date with all the latest news & information from Three Eagles.
 We will have various events and articles posted throughout the year for all to learn and enjoy the effigy mounds and their rich history.

-The public is invited to Frank’s Hill in southern Richland County on Thursday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
+The public is invited to Frank’s Hill in southern Richland County on Wednesday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
 The property is located on STH 193 just off STH 60 a few miles west of Muscoda and has been the site of many solstice and equinox gatherings in the past.
 Weather permitting, area residents are invited to join the festivities and remember events of the past year.
 A moment of silence will...read more